Asumalinux/AsumaMCscripts/README.md

-go run main.go - to run script
+Enter in cmd or terminal: go run main.go